AnjaBasara/car-simulation/README.md

 ---

-After cloning the repository, open the `car-simulator` folder and run this command:
+After cloning the repository, open the `car-simulation` folder and run this command:

 ```bash
 docker-compose up -d